cgeo/cgeo/README.md

 ### Building with gradle

 Run `gradlew` from the root directory of the git repository.
-That will install the necessary build framework and display how to build cgeo.
+That will install the necessary build framework and display how to build cgeo. `gradlew assembleBasicDebug` might be a good start.

-### Building with Ant (deprecated)

-1. copy `./templates/private.properties` to `./`
-2. edit `private.properties` (see comments in the file)
-3. copy `./main/templates/local.properties` to `./main/`
-4. copy `./main/templates/local.properties` to `./tests/`
-5. edit `local.properties` (see comments in the file)
-6. copy `local.properties` to all other projects (currently android-support-v7-appcompat, google-play-services_lib, mapswithme-api, showcaseview)
-7. copy `local.properties` to cgeo-calendar and cgeo-contacts if you plan to hack on the plugins

-Run one of the following commands in `./main`

-    ant help
-    ant clean
-    ant debug
-    ant release

-or use the Ant view of Eclipse

 ### Debugging